davidcarlospc/hom/README.md

 # Requirements

 - Microsoft Windows OS with PowerShell support
-- "hom" folder from this repository must have been copied to the path c:\exp on your local PC's disk
+- "hom-master" folder from this repository must have been copied to your disk
-- Copy the directory with its files (loop.ps1, nircmd.exe) and subfolder (empty img folder)
+- open the folder and check the files (loop.ps1, nircmd.exe)
+- run the script

 # Exectution sequence

 - Opens a new tab with simet web (measurements start automatically and data is displayed on screen)
 - Wait an estimated fixed time for running the simet web
-- takes a screenshot of the full screen whith the data and names the output file with date and time
+- Takes a screenshot of the full screen whith the data and names the output file with date and time
-- After a known interval (seconds), perform a pre-established number of repetitions
+- Performs a pre-established number of repetitions, according to a known interval in seconds

 # Variables defined in the loop.ps1 file

-- $DataPath = The directory path | Default value: "c:\exp"
+- $DataPath = The directory path | Default value: The current folder path
 - $Iterations = Number of repetitions | Default value: 9
 - $IntervalTime = Total time between measurements | Default value: 620 (seconds)
 - $SimetTime = Estimated duration of simet measurement in the browser | Default value: 120 (seconds)